anisbet/oclc3/Readme.md

 1) Create a report of all the titles from the library by logging into OCLC's [WorldShare Administration Portal](https://edmontonpl.share.worldcat.org/wms/cmnd/analytics/myLibrary).
 For EPL the URL is [https://edmontonpl.share.worldcat.org/wms/cmnd/analytics/myLibrary](https://edmontonpl.share.worldcat.org/wms/cmnd/analytics/myLibrary) but your library will have it's own portal.
 2) Once logged in select the `Analytics` tab and make sure you are on the page with the `My Library` heading.
 If not select `Collection Evaluation` and then the `My Library` button.
 3) Below the summary table select `Export Title List` button, give the report a name and description if desired, and dismiss the dialog box telling you how long it will take.
 Expect at least **1.5+ hours**.
-4) After the appropriate time has elapsed, re-login to the [portal](https://edmontonpl.share.worldcat.org/wms/cmnd/analytics/myLibrary) and navigate to the `Metadata` tab.
-Select the `My Files` menu on the left margin of the page, click the `Downloads` button then find, download, and unzip the compressed XSL report.
+4) After the appropriate time has elapsed, re-login to the [portal](https://edmontonpl.share.worldcat.org/wms/cmnd/analytics/myLibrary) and navigate to the `Analytics` tab.
+Select the `My Files` menu on the left margin of the page, click the `Download Files` button.
+Download, and unzip the compressed XSL report.
 5) You can use `pandas` or `excel` to open and analyse, but I have more luck with `OpenOffice`.
 **Hint**:
    1) Open the `xls` in `OpenOffice` sheets as a **fixed width** document.